- Distance Track Home

 "an alien having a residence in a foreign country which he has no intention of abandoning, who is a bona fide student qualified to pursue a full course of study and who seeks to enter the United States temporarily and solely for the purpose of pursuing such a course of study at an established college, university, seminary, conservatory, academic high school, elementary school, or other academic institution or in a language training program in the United States, particularly designated by him and approved by the Attorney General after consultation with the Secretary of Education, which institution or place of study shall have agreed to report to the Attorney General the termination of attendance of each nonimmigrant student, and if any such institution of learning or place of study fails to make reports promptly the approval shall be withdrawn"

 International students who have current F1 status can enter the internship program using OPT (optional practical training visa) during the period of the internship.
-OPT visa takes about 3 months to obtain and students planning to use this option are encouraged to start their paperwork immediately upon acceptance to the internship program.
-Students with an F visa should try and not leave the country and apply for practical training (CPT or OPT) from their respective graduating institutions once accepted into the internship.
+OPT visa takes about 3 months to obtain and students planning to use this option are encouraged to start their paperwork as early as they can.
+Students with an F visa should apply for practical training (CPT or OPT) from their respective graduating institutions.
+Meet with the International Student Office in your university as early as you can before you graduate to start the process.

 Current UH international students (on F1 visa) accepted to the internship program can maintain legal F1 status by providing the UH International Students Office with a letter from the Internship Director.
 This must be done immediately upon acceptance to the program.